In this article:

 2 week ultrasound

-Getting pregnant relies on timing sex for when you’re most fertile—this is probably in the two days before you ovulate and the day you actually ovulate.
-If you’ve got a regular 28-day cycle, chances are you ovulate on day 15.
+Getting pregnant relies on timing sex for when you’re most fertile—this is probably in the two to five days before you ovulate and the day you actually ovulate.
+If you’ve got a regular 28-day cycle, chances are you ovulate between days 12 and 14.
 But let’s be real, not everyone has a regular 28-day cycle every month!

 At two weeks pregnant, symptoms of ovulation can clue you in on the best time to have sex and hopefully conceive a baby.
 You’re probably ovulating if you notice these signs at week 2 of pregnancy: